Project

 Monitoring services can then just call description(highlight: false) instead of message.

-Updated by marcotc (Marco Costa) about 2 years ago
+Updated by marcotc (Marco Costa) almost 3 years ago

 👋, I maintain Datadog's application monitoring gem, alongside Ivo.